NicolasAndresTomas/sit323-737-2024-t1-prac4p/README.md

 Getting Started:

-Starting the server: node server.js

-Accessing the microservice through a web browser or tool
+Start the server by inputting "node server.js" into the terminal, be sure to access the microservice through either a web browser or tool.

 API Endpoints:

+To use the Calculator Microservice, be sure to reference the root paths for each arithmetic operation.

 Addition (/add):
 - Description: Adds two numbers.